-32.1.
-The Parties agree as follows:

-A. The Board agrees that for the term of the 2016-2020 collective bargaining agreement, that it will not employ more than thirteen (13) positions designated as less than four (4) hours in the cafeteria program.

-B. The foregoing limitation will not apply if the number of schools changes, or in the case of significant changes to the facilities or the cafeteria program.
-If such a change in the schools, facilities, or program occurs, the Parties shall negotiate the effects of such changes.

-C. This Side Letter of Agreement shall automatically expire on June 30, 2020 unless the Parties agree otherwise.

-32.2 The following method shall apply when filling extra hours and/or positions that fall outside the lunch operation hours and outside of the academic year:
+- 32.1.
+The Parties agree as follows: - A. The Board agrees that for the term of the 2021-2024 collective bargaining agreement, that it will not employ more than thirteen (13) positions designated as less than four (4) hours in the cafeteria program. - B. The foregoing limitation will not apply if the number of schools changes, or in the case of significant changes to the facilities or the cafeteria program.
+If such a change in the schools, facilities, or program occurs, the Parties shall negotiate the effects of such changes. - C. This Side Letter of Agreement shall automatically expire on June 30, 2024 unless the Parties agree otherwise. - 32.2 The following method shall apply when filling extra hours and/or positions that fall outside the lunch operation hours and outside of the academic year.
+This method does not apply to the Board's Summer Program: